bnagy/gapstone/README.md

 Gapstone is a Go binding for the Capstone disassembly library.

+BETA BETA BETA BETA
 ---
 + This repository name is chosen for clarity.
 The package name is gapstone
-+ Don't commit here or I will cut you
++ __Don't commit here or I will cut you__
----
+  Commit issues or fork ( it stays private ) and send me a pull request.

 To install:
 ```bash